macMikey/4d-google-workspace/Documentation/Classes/cGoogleSpreadsheet.md

 |sheetData|the object returned from google|

 ## Internal API
-### None of the information in this section is necessary to use the class.
-This is for developers who may want to modify the class and submit a PR to the repo.
-**Assume that all properties (and at least some functions) will eventually be made private (not available to be used outside of the class).
-Any function that begins with underscore**  ***and all properties***  **should be considered private.**

-The Internal API lines up exactly with v4 of [Google's REST API](https://developers.google.com/sheets/api/reference/rest)

 ### \_getSheetIDFromURL ( url:TEXT )
 Grabs the part of the url where the ID of the current sheet (tab) lives

 ### \_getSpreadsheetIDFromURL ( url:TEXT )
-Grabs the part of the url where the current spreadsheet lives
+Grabs the part of the url where the current spreadsheet lives.
+I'm not sure why we have this any longer, since none of the API requires it.

 ### \_queryRange (range:TEXT)
-Builds a range query string in A1 format
+Builds a range query string in A1 format for use in calls from the class